MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaForwardGroupConversationThreadPostInReplyTo.md

 ## SYNOPSIS
 Forward a post to a recipient.
 You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgForwardGroupConversationThreadPostInReplyTo](/powershell/module/Microsoft.Graph.Groups/Invoke-MgForwardGroupConversationThreadPostInReplyTo?view=graph-powershell-1.0)

 ## SYNTAX